anitripathi/anivesh01_repo/README.md

 # anivesh01_repo
 this is my first repo
 <br>
-it is initially written by ANIVESH TRIPATHI
+it is initially written by ANIVESH  (tripathi)